 In addition to this well-rounded technical skillset, GCU students also obtain skills in professional communications.
 They learn how to conduct themselves in their future technology career.

-How Long Does it Take to Earn a Java Certificate as an Undergrad?
+How Long Does it Take to Complete the Java Bootcamp Program?

 The Java Bootcamp program at GCU takes 16 weeks (or four months) to complete.
 During that time, students will complete practical, hands-on coursework in classes covering three important domains:

 An undergraduate Java programming certificate, like the one offered by the GCU College of Science, Engineering and Technology, is highly technical.
 Students are immediately immersed in coding and programming challenges.
 Though the timeframe of a Java Bootcamp is quick, the learning is in-depth and practical.
 Students in this program learn: